It’s time to DISMISS THE MYTHS and clear the air about bamboo flooring.

 Why some bamboo is inferior:

-There are some bamboo suppliers in China that sell a lower quality bamboo product for a cheaper price than the high-quality bamboo that Ambient Bamboo Flooring uses, and several factors contribute to why the quality of some bamboo is subpar.
+Some bamboo suppliers in China sell a lower quality bamboo product for a cheaper price than the high-quality bamboo that Ambient Bamboo Flooring uses, and several factors contribute to why the quality of some bamboo is subpar.

 Some harvesters will harvest bamboo before it has matured into a hard material, thus resulting in an inferior product.
 They do this so they can start growing a new batch of bamboo sooner and have a quicker cycle from first growth until final harvesting.
 This type of bamboo looks good, but it is soft and easy to scratch or dent.